sebastian-quintero/mdrp-sim/README.md

 - Acceptance policy for the Courier
 - ...

+You can go back to the [Actors](#actors) for greater detail.

 ### Services
 Services for the simulator, such as the city routing service (OSRM) and the optimization service can be found here.
-These services may be used by policies or actors in different ways.
+These services may be used by policies or actors in different ways and provide complex functionality for some specific purpose.

 ### Tests
-Suite of unit testing the code
+Suite for unit testing the code

 ### Utils
 Project's utils can be found here.
 From logging to mathematical auxiliary functions.